Part 3: Target Segments

 Capsule: You should compare the percentage of your Company’s sales made to the industry’s larger customer segments to that of the industry as a whole.
 If you are one of the top competitors in the market, you should have a better than average mix of your sales with these customers.
 If you have a medium to low market share in your industry, your customer mix would be more strongly tilted toward the Medium and Small customer, sometimes a weak position.

 You assess the Company’s positioning on the size/role segment matrix.
 You would like to know whether the Company’s customer size mix and its role positions with customers are as good as the best in the industry.
 (See Perspective: “If Whitey Ford Ran My Company.”)
 You would also like to know whether your customers are growing as fast as those of the best in the industry are.
-These analyses pay particular attention to the performance of the Company in the Primary and Secondary role relationships with the Very Large and Large customers, the Heart of the Market.
+These analyses pay particular attention to the success of the Company in the Primary and Secondary role relationships with the Very Large and Large customers, the Heart of the Market.
 (See Symptom: “Large customers are getting higher discounts.”)
 These segments dominate the industry’s volume.

 Heart of Market: Industry Examples »